gajendhir/rnnotes/docs/rnproj/the-start.md

 code .
 ```

-where . is the (current) path in which vscode is to be start.
+awhere . is the (current) path in which vscode should start.

 ### From GUI